-These notable Minnesotans represent the state in various fields.
-They will join Minnesota Monthly’s editorial team in selecting the Best Minnesota Town contest winner.
+Each year, the Best Minnesota Town Panel consists of notable Minnesotans that represent the state in various fields.
+They join Minnesota Monthly’s editorial team and the people of Minnesota in selecting the Best Minnesota Town contest winner.

 Senior Exhibitor Developer, Minnesota Historical Society